 Snakes are probably the quietest house guests unless they are chasing a mouse, their favourite meal.
 Likewise, you might not hear mice as they scurry around, but if you know you have mice and the signs suddenly disappear, they might have been eaten.

 Snakes shed their skins to get bigger, so finding moulted skins in the basement or hanging from siding or eaves might be a sign one or more is in your house.
 For information on safe snake handling, read Snakes Around the House, and if someone has been bitten call 000 immediately.

 The presence of excrement is a very likely sign that there are mice or roaches.
 Roach excrement is not as noticeable as mice droppings, but if you see unexplained trails of what looks like ground coffee or pepper, it could be time for a pest inspection.

 New Wood or Spot Repairs

 When you notice new wood siding or trim while considering the purchase of an older home, that might be a sign of a past termite problem.
 Therefore, get a pest inspection to check for resolution of the issue before you buy.

-Watch for these four signs and if you suspect a problem, call for a pest inspection.
+Watch for these four signs and if you suspect a problem, call Houspect for your Adelaide Termite Inspections.